ZZ-Cat/CRSFforArduino/README.md

 ## Compatible development boards

+CRSF for Arduino is deigned to be compatible with modern hardware.
-Here is a list of target development boards CRSF for Arduino is compatible with:
+While CRSF for Arduino is primarily developed on the Adafruit Metro M4 Express, here is a list of target development boards CRSF for Arduino is compatible with (Keep in mind that this list is not exhaustive, & actual compatibility with everything listed here may be untested):

 - SAMD21 based boards:
-  - Adafruit Feather M0 & variants
+  - Adafruit Feather M0 & all of its variants, including the Adafruit Feather M0 Express
   - Adafruit ItsyBitsy M0 Express
+  - Adafruit Metro M0 Express
   - Adafruit QtPy M0
   - Adafruit Trinket M0
-  - Arduino MKR series
+  - Arduino MKR series:
+    - MKR 1000
+    - MKR Fox 1200
+    - MKR GSM 1400
+    - MKR NB 1500
+    - MKR VIDOR 4000
+    - MKR WAN 1300 & MKR WAN 1310
+    - MKR WIFI 1010
+    - MKR Zero
+  - Arduino Nano 33 IoT
   - Arduino Zero
 - SAMD51 based boards:
   - Adafruit Feather M4 Express